Apple Voss - Psychological Thriller Author

 What is a psychological thriller?

 A psychological thriller trades explosions for doubt.
 The threat lives inside the protagonist's perception — her memory, her marriage, her sense of who she is — and the reader is never sure whether to trust her.
-The genre runs from Daphne du Maurier's Rebecca through Patricia Highsmith to modern practitioners like Gillian Flynn, Ruth Ware, and Freida McFadden.
+The genre runs from Daphne du Maurier's Rebecca through Patricia Highsmith to modern practitioners like Freida McFadden, Lisa Jewell, and Ruth Ware.
 Its defining ingredient is dread as a slow-building architecture rather than a jump scare.

 STAY UPDATED